yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 ## Task 9: Connect to the JumpBox

-In this task, you will create an RDP connection to your JumpBox virtual machine (VM), and disable Internet Explorer Enhanced Security Configuration.
+In this task, you create an RDP connection to your JumpBox virtual machine (VM) and disable Internet Explorer Enhanced Security Configuration.

 > **Note**: You do not need to wait for SQL MI to finish provisioning to complete the remaining tasks.